extremecoders-re/bytecode_simplifier/README.md

 Both of the packages are `pip` installable.
 Additionally, make sure graphviz executable is in your path for `pydotplus` to work.
 `pydotplus` is required only for drawing graphs and if you do not want this feature you can comment out the `render_graph` calls in `deobfuscate` function in file [deobfuscator.py](deobfuscator.py)

+## Statutory Warning

+PjOrion obfuscates the original file and introduces several wrapper layers on top of it.
+The purpose of these layers is simply to (sort of) decrypt the next inner layer and execute it via an `EXEC_STMT` instruction.
+Hence you CANNOT use this tool as-is on an obfuscated file.
+First you would need to remove the wrapper layers and get hold of the actual obfuscated code object.
+Then you can marshal the obfuscated code to disk and run this tool on it which should hopefully give you back the deobfuscated code.

+As of now refer to [this](https://0xec.blogspot.com/2017/03/hacking-cpython-virtual-machine-to.html) blog post for ideas on how to do this.
+This will be documented in detail later.

 ## Implementation details

 ### Analysis